andixlund/ElkStack/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
-- The main advantage of automating configuration with Ansible is the ability to quickly configure complex processes without too much opportunity for error.
+- *The main advantage of automating configuration with Ansible is the ability to quickly configure complex processes without too much opportunity for error.*

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._
-- Install docker: installs the docker code to the server
+- *Install docker: installs the docker code to the server*
-- Install python3-pip module:
+- *Install python3-pip module: installs the pip module, which allows for package management*
-- Install docker module for pip3:
+- *Install docker module for pip3: installs docker modules for pip*
-- Increase/Use more memory: Provides enough memory capacity for the ELK server to run successfully
+- *Increase/Use more memory: Provides enough memory capacity for the ELK server to run successfully*
-- Download and launch ELK container:
+- *Download and launch ELK container: downloads and launches the ELK container via specified ports*

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.